 Buprenorphine is considered a partial opioid agonist, meaning that it does some of the same effects as heroin and prescription painkillers, but doesn’t produce the same high.
 This provides a useful method of weaning off opioids over time.

 Naltrexone is used to treat both alcohol addiction and heroin addiction.
 It’s often sold under the names ReVia or Vivitrol.
 This drug is only given after detox has been completed, and is used to resist urges to take more heroin and relapse.
 It works by blocking the opioid receptors, as well as dopamine and serotonin.
 The drug has been shown to reduce heroin cravings 36], helping users to remain sober after finishing detox.

 Once detox is finished, the treatment can truly begin.
 Many people are under the false impression that once detox is complete, the addiction is cured.

 This couldn’t be further from the truth.

 Relapse rates are high with heroin use, especially in those who didn’t go through proper rehabilitation to override habits and routines around their heroin use.
-Often times, people will turn straight back to heroin use despite having gone through weeks of successful detox treatment.
+Often, people will turn straight back to heroin use despite having gone through weeks of successful detox treatment.

-In order to prevent relapse, time and effort need to go into rewiring the habits and lifestyle routines of those affected.
-There are both in-patient, and outpatient programs designed to help ex-heroin addicts develop tools to curb cravings for the drug.
+To prevent relapse, time and effort need to go into rewiring the habits and lifestyle routines of those affected.
+There are both in-patient and outpatient programs designed to help ex-heroin addicts develop tools to curb cravings for the drug.